 One of the most important aspects of live chat is its visibility.
 If customers can’t immediately see this feature while they are shopping, chances are they won’t search it out.
 In order to be easily detected, the window should be in the bottom right corner of the page with some sort of bright icon that is easy on the eyes yet readily seen.
 Even better, reach out to the customer first!

 Replying promptly is the most important function an eCommerce site’s live chat can serve.
-Quick response times showcase a businesses’ ability to be attentive and professional in handling customer issues.
+Quick response times showcase a business’s ability to be attentive and professional in handling customer issues.
 An easy way to ensure that your live chat is speedy is to set up an automated response for initial contact.
-To ensure that this is followed by a swift follow up from a real representative build in push notifications that will notify your customer representative staff whenever a new chat has been initiated.
+To ensure that this is followed by a swift follow-up from a real representative, build in push notifications that will notify your customer representative staff whenever a new chat has been initiated.
 This way, shoppers will be engaged immediately and be attended to as quickly as possible.

 The natural language processing (NLP) capability helps in automating the chat processes.
 Even when your customer service agents are busy elsewhere, the bots ensure that the customer gets the same satisfaction they would when chatting with a real person.

-It is always important to be transparent with you clients by letting them know whom they are interacting with in the live chat.
+It is always important to be transparent with your clients by letting them know whom they are interacting with in the live chat.
 Provide a way they can reach a human agent if they do not want to chat with a bot.
-This could be a button where the customer can press and start a conversation with a human agent.
+This could be a button the customer can press to start a conversation with a human agent.
 When the customer transitions from a bot chat to human chat, it provides closure and builds more trust.

 Avoid Robotic Responses